Metro area air quality · 2025

 The verdict

-The Charleston-North Charleston, SC metro runs good on the EPA scale — a median AQI of 44 with 72.1% of 366 monitored days in the Good band.
+The Charleston-North Charleston, SC metro runs good on the EPA scale, more polluted than the median US metro, a median AQI of 47 with 60.3% of 365 monitored days in the Good band.

 median AQI · Good